kraytos17/raag/README.md

 The daemon will:
 1. Initialize the music library
-2. Start peer discovery (mDNS for LAN, DHT for internet)
+2. Start peer discovery (DHT enabled by default)
-3. Register with the tracker (if configured)
+3. Connect to IPFS bootstrap nodes for DHT
 4. Listen for incoming peer connections
+5. Run health checks to detect disconnected peers

 ### Step 3: Add Music to Your Library